gvukasin/ThingWorxLabVIEW/ThingWorxLV-Project/ReadMe.md

-This is a myRIO project that uses the VI's in the previous folder (i.e. SetService.vi, GetProperties.vi, and GetPropertyValues.vi) to send and receive information from a ThingWorx server.
+This is a myRIO project that uses the VI's in the previous folder (i.e. SetService.vi, GetProperties.vi, and SetProperty.vi) to send and receive information from a ThingWorx server.
 In order to use this project, complete the following steps. <br>
 1. Download the myRIO software bundle for your version of LabVIEW, if you do not already have it (For LabVIEW 2015: <a href ="http://www.ni.com/download/ni-myrio-software-2015/5727/en/">http://www.ni.com/download/ni-myrio-software-2015/5727/en/</a> ). <br>
 2. Download the "HTTP Client" library on the myRIO using the NI Max (NI Measurement & Automation Explorer) program. <br>
       &nbsp;&nbsp;&nbsp;&nbsp; i.
 Find your myRIO after expanding the "Remote Systems" tab in the tree on the left of the NI MAX user interface. <br>